Anglican Diocese of Canada: Structure

-The Anglican Network in Canada aims to represent orthodox Anglicanism in Canada as an alternative to the liberal leaning theology of the Anglican Church of Canada, in particular to their views on homosexuality and blessing of same-sex unions.
-The Anglican Network in Canada is a major Canadian constituent of the Anglican realignment movement.
+The Anglican Network in Canada aimed to "remain faithful to established Christian doctrine and Anglican practice" and represent what it regards as orthodox Anglicanism in Canada.
+ANiC is a major Canadian constituent of the Anglican realignment movement.
 The irregular nature of ANiC makes it the geographically largest Anglican diocese in the world, covering the entire territory of Canada and a small pocket in the northeastern United States, in Massachusetts and Vermont.
-The Anglican Network in Canada is under the ecclesiastical oversight of the Anglican Church of the Southern Cone of America, it also holds a position in the house of bishops in the Anglican Church in North America.
-At present, the Anglican Church of North America is in the process of trying to gain admittance into and obtaining official recognition from the Anglican Communion.
-Until that may happen, the Anglican Network in Canada will hold a "dual citizenship" in both the ACNA and the Anglican Province of the Southern Cone.
+The Anglican Network in Canada is a diocese within the Anglican Church in North America.